instantiator/2024-advent-of-code/README.md

 # Advent of Code 2024

+This repository contains my solutions to [Advent of Code 2024](https://adventofcode.com) written in C#.
 Run a solution with the `run.sh` script:

 ```bash
 ./run.sh <day> <part>